osdldbt/dbt2/doc/dev-guide.rst

 Building the AppImage
 ---------------------

-Use a custom configured PostgreSQL build with minimal options enabled to reduce library dependency support.
+The AppImages builds a custom minimally configured PostgreSQL build to reduce library dependency requirements.
 Part of this reason is to make it easier to include libraries with compatible licences.
 At least version PostgreSQL 11 should be used for the `pg_type_d.h` header file.